whamtet/simpleui/index.md

 {% include architecture.html %}

-Ctmx uses Hypermedia as the Engine of Application State ([HATEOAS](https://en.wikipedia.org/wiki/HATEOAS)), the web as it was originally supposed to be.
+SimpleUI uses Hypermedia as the Engine of Application State ([HATEOAS](https://en.wikipedia.org/wiki/HATEOAS)), the web as it was originally supposed to be.
 Application state is implicitly stored in the html itself, not in a separate javascript layer.
 By extending the original html model instead of building a javascript layer over top, we get simplicity and **much** faster page load times.

 ## Handling data flow